oncody/civ-board-game-2010/README.md

 slaughtering scouts generates loot
 All wounds go away at the end of the battle.
-You don’t get a coin here when you defeat an enemy Scout without battle (although you do get loot for doing this).
 The defender plays first, except if defending a city with wall.
 Your turn in a battle is Ability > Card > Ability.
 The battle ends after 2 subsequent turns where no player play neither a card neither an ability